Tempo logotype

 SAP EPPM's standardized scoring and questionnaire-based intake suits PMOs with high-volume intake governance.
 Tempo's intake story is Jira-native – new projects are created as Jira projects or Structure PPM portfolio items, with custom fields and workflows matching the organization's process.
 Teams with Jira-based intake will find Tempo a natural extension.
 Organizations that need SAP-style standardized scoring may find SAP EPPM's intake module more directly applicable.

 Yes.
-Tempo holds SOC 2 Type 2, ISO 27001 and ISO 27701, HIPAA, GDPR, and CCPA certifications for Tempo Cloud, covering procurement requirements for most regulated industries including financial services, healthcare, and government.
+Tempo holds SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA for Tempo Cloud, covering procurement requirements for most regulated industries including financial services and government.
 Data Center deployments operate under their own compliance posture.

 Tempo Structure PPM supports custom issue hierarchies and portfolio views that let PMO teams apply scoring criteria, track initiative status, and prioritize programs within Jira.
 Jira's custom fields and Tempo's hierarchy views cover the prioritization needs of most IT and digital delivery PMOs.